Easy As Cookies

 • Drag the tines of a fork gently along the log to make the chocolate look like ridges of bark.
 They don't have to be perfectly straight; tree bark never is.
 Don't forget to do the short branch as well.
 I prefer to leave the ends as they are.

-• Refrigerate the cake until ready to serve.
+• Refrigerate the cake in an airtight container until ready to serve.

 • Remove the cake from the refrigerator.
 Use a sieve to dust the entire cake, and the serving platter, with powdered sugar to look like a dusting of snow (and cover up any imperfections in the chocolate).

-• You can use a butter knife to cut this cake.
-Saw back and forth along it gently, without much pressure, until you cut through the cake.
-Don't press; it'll mess up the spiral.
+• Both butter knives and steak knives work to cut the cake.
+Saw back and forth along it gently, with minimal pressure, until you cut through the cake.
+Don't press, which will squish the cake and mess up the spiral.

 • Store remaining cake in a sealed container in the refrigerator.
-The powdered sugar will absorb moisture and resemble dew instead of snow, but the cake will still taste good after several days.
+The powdered sugar will absorb moisture and resemble dew instead of snow.
+Whipped cream will deflate slightly, but the cake will still taste good after several days.

 Notes

-Why a gluten-free cake?
-I found that it rolled more nicely than a cake with flour.
+I use a gluten-free chocolate sponge because it rolls more nicely, without cracks, than a cake made with flour.

-If you find that the cake isn't actually done (gasp!), keep the parchment on it.
-Slide a large cutting board underneath the tea towel, and invert the entire thing back into the jelly roll pan.
+If you discover the cake isn't done when turning it out, keep the parchment on it.
+Slide a large cutting board underneath the tea towel, top with the pan, and invert the entire thing back into the jelly roll pan.
 Remove the tea towel and bake the cake until it's done.
 The cake won't be pretty, but it won't be a loss!
 Meanwhile, prepare the used (or a new) tea towel again.

 Original cake inspiration from Mary Berry.
-I liked the simple whipped cream for the swirl, but preferred it lightly sweetened.
-I liked the simple ganache for the yule log's bark but cut back on the quantity, and opted to drizzle ganache instead of pipe it.
+I liked the simple whipped cream for the swirl, but I lightly sweetened it.
+I reduced the quantity of the ganache and opted to drizzle it instead of piping it.

 Gluten-free chocolate cake adapted slightly from the Yule Log recipe at Christina's Cucina.